In 2018–19, an estimated 19% of Indigenous Australians aged 2 and over did not go to a dentist when they needed to in the previous 12 months

 - In 2018–19, 58% of Aboriginal and Torres Strait Islander children aged under 15 had a dental consultation in the last 12 months based on survey data (with adults responding on behalf of the children), while 23% had never attended a dental practice

-of Indigenous Australians aged 15 and over were reported to have complete tooth loss and 45% had lost at least one tooth, in 2018–19
+- An estimated 6% of Indigenous Australians aged 15 and over in 2018–19 had complete tooth loss and 45% had lost at least one tooth (excluding wisdom teeth), based on self-reported survey data.

-- Between July 2017 and June 2019, Indigenous children aged 0–4 were hospitalised for dental conditions at 1.7 times the rate of non-Indigenous children; those aged 5–14 were hospitalised at 1.3 times the rate.
+- Between July 2017 and June 2019, Indigenous children aged 0–4 were hospitalised for dental conditions at 1.6 times the rate of non-Indigenous children; those aged 5–14 were hospitalised at 1.3 times the rate.

 Why is it important?